Skip to main content

 })

 This is the heart of flaky tests.
-At Cypress we have designed our API to combat this type of flakiness at every step.
+At Cypress we've designed our API to combat this type of flakiness at every step.

 The situations

-The only way to do conditional testing on the DOM is if you are 100% sure that the state has "settled" and there is no possible way for it to change.
+The only way to do conditional testing on the DOM is if you're 100% sure that the state has "settled" and there is no possible way for it to change.

 That is it!
 In any other circumstance you will have flaky tests if you try to rely on the state of the DOM for conditional testing.